roboticslab-uc3m/developer-manual/appendix/yarp-tricks.md

 Note that this is a hack.
 VOCABs may be updated without warning.
 The recommended YARP-ish way is via YARP_dev interfaces.
 An interactive way to do this is via an `ipython` console and following the [yarp-devices Python examples](https://github.com/roboticslab-uc3m/yarp-devices/tree/master/examples/python) ([perma](https://github.com/roboticslab-uc3m/yarp-devices/tree/64831bcd9acad3748760490b75723cf5ef7400b3/examples/python)).

+Commands can be sent through the RPC channel using the `yarp rpc` utility.

 ### remote_controlboard

+Example: `yarp rpc /teo/leftArm/rpc:i`.

 #### encoder commands